 - Clings to certain people.
 Holds on to objects out of sentiment.

 - May surround self with restrictions yet dislikes restrictions being imposed.

 - Early life may be difficult and sad.

 - Restrictive lessons learned.

-- Standards given which are difficult to live up to.
+- Standards that were given at a younger age are difficult to live up to.